ChrisCharo/DScapstone/report.md

 [Back to Home](index.md)

-# Predicting Stock Market Price Movements of Top Companies using Support Vector Machines Sentiment Analysis of Twitter Data
+# Using Twitter Sentiment Analysis to Predict Stock Price Movements of Major Companies via Support Vector Machines

 <a id="top"></a>